FredKSchott/snowpack/docs/04-advanced-usage.md

 #### COMPILING TO JAVASCRIPT

 When you write your web app with JSX, Snowpack will automatically build all `.jsx` & `.tsx` files to JavaScript during development and production builds.
-This wprks for both React & Preact as long as the file includes an import of React or Preact.
+This works for both React & Preact as long as the file includes an import of React or Preact.

+**Note: JSX must live in `.jsx` files.** JSX in `.js` files is not supported.

 If needed, you can optionally define your own JSX->JavaScript build step via a [Build Script integration](#build-scripts).